Culture of New Zealand: Sports

 The sports that most New Zealanders participate in are rugby union, cricket, basketball, netball, association football (the most popular sport amongst children), rugby league and hockey.
 Also popular are golf, tennis, cycling and a variety of water sports, particularly sailing and rowing.
 The country is known for its extreme sports, adventure tourism and strong mountaineering tradition, as seen in the success of notable New Zealander Sir Edmund Hillary.

 The national rugby union team is called the All Blacks and has the best winning record of any national team in the world, including being the inaugural winners of the World Cup in 1987.
 The style of name has been followed in naming the national team in several other sports.
 For instance, the nation's basketball team is known as the Tall Blacks.

 Horseracing was also a popular spectator sport and became part of the "rugby, racing and beer" culture during the 1960s.
 Many New Zealanders either play or support their local rugby team and the All Blacks are national icons.
 Some have argued that rugby is a national religion.

 Religion

 Pre-colonial native Māori religion was animistic.
 One of its major features was tapu (sacred and/or forbidden), which was used to maintain the status of chiefs and tohunga (priests) and also for purposes such as conserving resources.
 Some of the earliest European settlers in New Zealand were Christian missionaries, mostly from the Church of England but also from Protestant denominations and the Catholic Church.
 From the 1830s onwards, large numbers of Māori converted.
 Throughout the 19th century a number of movements emerged which blended traditional Māori beliefs with Christianity.
 These included Pai Mārire, Ringatū, and in the early-20th century, Rātana.
 They typically centred on a prophet-leader.
 These churches continue to attract a substantial following; according to the 2013 census, 50,565 people are Rātana believers, and another 16,419 are Ringatū.
 1,689 people stated that they followed Māori religion.
-Many Māori members of mainstream churches, and those with no particular religion, continue to believe in tapu, particularly where the dead are concerned, although not to the same extent as their ancestors.